 Through all our years of experience in Vietnam, we continue to feel that Vietnam is a very viable and excellent place to source and produce an array of products.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.

 Subscribe to our Mondoro Company Limited YouTube Channel with great videos and information by clicking here.

 What Are Some Tips To Manufacture Products Out of Vietnam?

 Vietnam is a great place to manufacture many products, but there may be many reasons why Vietnam cannot produce all your home decor manufacturing needs.
 There can be challenges in finding both a qualified factory and a good agent.
 You also need to understand the types and kinds of products that Vietnam is good at and not give them the wrong kind of products to manufacture.
-A potential customer may need to work hard to get a factory’s attention as many people are looking to move their manufacturing to Vietnam.
+A potential customer may need to work hard to get a factory’s attention, as many people want to move their manufacturing to Vietnam.

 You can find out some more tips about exporting, especially home decor products out of Vietnam by our blog 10 Tips to Manufacturing Home Décor Products in Vietnam by clicking here.

 What Are Some Great Vietnamese Home Decor Finishes?